druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - Make an AI that creates a level 4 agent, writes code, and improves itself.
 - Make your own [Devin](https://github.com/OpenDevin/OpenDevin), or [Samantha](https://www.youtube.com/watch?v=vgYi3Wr7v_g), or [Astra](https://deepmind.google/technologies/gemini/project-astra/) pie-in-the-sky AI.

 OK, level 5 is nascent.
 You can perform interesting experiments but complex agents don't currently always work consistently at the level you would need in the enterprise.
-And there are years worth of Level 4 tasks enterprises can automate with 'sober' as opposed to 'pie-in-the-sky' AI.
+And there are years worth of Level 4 tasks enterprises can automate with 'sober', as opposed to 'pie-in-the-sky' AI.

-But low-code tools to create Level 4 agentic workflows using a combination of AI, low-code configuration, and coding are well within reach.
-Once we have such low-code tools, we're only a short step away from having AI use that tool to create and improve workflows autonomously under loose human supervision.
+But low-code tools to create Level 4 agentic workflows using a combination of text-to-app AI, low-code configuration, and AI-assisted coding are well within reach.
+Once we have low-code tools, we're only a short step away from having AI use that tool to create and improve workflows autonomously under loose human supervision.

-Interesting times for sure...[Inspired by this post by Allie K. Miller!](https://www.linkedin.com/posts/alliekmiller_ai-cant-do-anything-it-just-writes-emails-activity-7222229312073027584-49wo?utm_source=share&utm_medium=member_desktop)
+Interesting times for sure!
+[Inspired by this post by Allie K. Miller!](https://www.linkedin.com/posts/alliekmiller_ai-cant-do-anything-it-just-writes-emails-activity-7222229312073027584-49wo?utm_source=share&utm_medium=member_desktop)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k5wZ0ygGGm4?si=STrgBR_xyoPg8b0k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>